 We specialise in bearded irises and grow mostly tall bearded but also have a variety of border bearded and intermediate irises.
-Please check out our website.
-We will be selling bare-rooted plants at the Show at very competitive prices and look forward to seeing you there.
+We will be selling potted plants at the Show at very competitive prices and look forward to seeing you there (outdoor Site 71).

 Iris need at least half a day of sun and must have good drainage.
 Plant in clumps for stunning effect.
 They will thrive in most well drained garden soils.
 Fertilize in August/September with 3 parts Superphosphate, 1 part Blood Meal and 1 part Sulphate of Potash, or you can use Rose Fertiliser.
 Lime can be applied autumn and spring if needed.
 Avoid using fertilizer high in nitrogen.

 Iris should be planted approximately 30-35cm apart with the tops of the rhizomes exposed and the roots firmly tucked in the soil.
 A common mistake is to plant iris too deeply.
 Water for the first two weeks after planting.
 Once new roots have established, bearded iris can stand considerable dry spells.
 Keep rhizomes clear of mulch and other debris.

 Remove bloom stems and old browning leaves once they have finished flowering.
 To keep healthy, apply Lime Sulphur spray during the Winter and use Rose spray during Summer against leaf spot and aphid.
 Thin the clumps every 3 - 4 years.
 Replant into new or rejuvenated soil approximately 30-35cm apart.
 Discard the old growth and replant just the outside rhizomes.